EMarcais/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPTeamsUser.md

 Get-PnPTeamsUser -Team MyTeam -Role Guest
 ```

-Returns all guestss from the specified team.
+Returns all guests from the specified team.

 ## PARAMETERS